 1. What Is an Oblique Calligraphy Pen?

 In order to successfully create calligraphy, you need to fulfill two requirements.
-First, your nib must be parallel to the writing slant that you wish to achieve.
-Second, you have to exert even pressure on both tines of the nib.
+First, your nib must remain parallel to the writing slant that you wish to achieve.
+Second, you have to exert balanced, even pressure on both tines of the nib.
 Right-handed people may have a difficult time meeting these requirements with a straight pen.
 After all, our arm is on the right and has to go to the left to write!
-That’s why it’s often easiest to write calligraphy (or create everyday handwriting) with a straight up-and-down slant.

 Most calligraphy has a right-leaning (55 degree or so) slant, and “righties” can have a hard time achieving that slant with a straight calligraphy pen.
-Don’t get me wrong: it absolutely can be done!
+Don’t get me wrong: it can be done.
 As a right-handed person, you can rotate your paper and experiment with your posture and grip to achieve that right-leaning slant.
 However, righties will probably find it much easier to use an oblique pen versus a straight pen.
-I know I do!

 2. How Do You Write with an Oblique Calligraphy Pen?